KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Stage 4.2.1** - Add an image upload field to "Create" and "Edit" pages

+- Make a partial .ejs file for this.
+    - Drop it into the create-edit-form.ejs as a part of the `<form>`, but don't make it a required field.
 - An image upload field.
     - Should allow a user to upload an image.
     - There should be a separate "upload images" option, that doesn't save the post, but does save all of the images to the correct directory.
 This way it is easy to upload any photos you want in a post as you write the post and know exactly what directory to reference when you add `<img>` tags to the post body.